gcorso/android_academy/README.md

 ### Profile

-In the profile section, the user is able to see his progress in each course and his overall level.
+In the profile section, the user is able to track his progress in each course and his overall level.
 The progress of each course is calculated based on the results of the tests of the lessons in the course.
-Instead, you should decide the overall level division and calculation; the default one is composed by 4 levels (beginner, amateur, expert, professional) and supposes the presence of about 20 lessons.
+Instead, you should decide the overall level division and calculation; the default one is composed by 5 levels (beginner, amateur, expert, professional and master) and supposes the presence of about 20 lessons.

 ## Getting Started